Clarivate Analytics has Acquired Leading Provider of Intellectual Property Case Law and Analytics Darts-ip

 1 https://www.wipo.int/edocs/pubdocs/en/wipo_pub_941_2019.pdf

-SOURCE Clarivate
+SOURCE Clarivate Analytics

 Share this article